Scroll Top

 The hard-skinned fruits contain the powder and seeds.

-The SYMFONIO project invests in planting and support to ensure that the baobab retains its function as a local food source.
+SYMFONIO invests in planting and support to ensure that the baobab retains its function as a local food source.

 THE HISTORY